juhoinkinen/Annif-wiki/Backend:-STWFSA.md

 vocab=yso-en
 ```

-A configuration using custom classes for concept types, sub thesauri and their relations (see parameter documentation below for more information).
+A configuration using custom classes for concept types, sub-thesauri and their relations (see parameter documentation below for more information).
 ```
 [stwfsa-stw-en]
 name=STWFSA STW english